 Online gambling licence?
-Only after two years of not offering games of chance aimed specifically at the Netherlands
+Only after two years of not offering gambling aimed specifically at the Netherlands

 Which applicants are eligible for an online gambling licence?
-Only those applicants are eligible which have at any rate refrained from specifically targeting Dutch consumers with online games of chance in the two years prior to the submission date.
+Only those applicants are eligible which have at any rate refrained from specifically targeting Dutch consumers with online gambling in the two years prior to the submission date.
 This criterion was stated in the draft policy rule that the Netherlands Gambling Authority (Ksa) published today (Tuesday, 9 July 2019).

 The publication of the draft policy rule by the Ksa provides potential licence applicants with an initial outlook on the contents of the integrity assessment.
 In this context, the Ksa takes account of the 'Postema motion', which was adopted by the Upper House of Parliament on 19 February 2019 during discussion of the Remote Gambling Act (Wet kansspelen op afstand).
 This Act legalises online gambling subject to stringent conditions.